priyadarshi4/Modify-AI/README.md

 ![Tailwind CSS](https://img.shields.io/badge/Tailwind_CSS-38B2AC?style=for-the-badge&logo=tailwind-css&logoColor=white)

 ## 📖 Overview
-Resonate is a full-stack web application designed to be a modern, intelligent journaling experience.
+Modify is a full-stack web application designed to be a modern, intelligent journaling experience.
 Users can record audio diary entries, which are then transcribed and analyzed by a AI model.
 The application provides deep insights into the user's mood trends, emotional patterns, and recurring topics, helping them achieve greater self-awareness.
 The entire system is built to be secure, private, and performant, leveraging a microservice-inspired architecture to separate concerns between the user-facing application, business logic, and machine learning computation.

 ## ✨ Core Features